Salmoncon XVIII, 2023

 Location

-Valley Camp is located in the Middle Fork Snoqualmie Valley outside of North Bend, WA.
+Valley Camp is located in the Middle Fork Snoqualmie River Valley outside of North Bend, WA.
 The address is 49515 SE Middle Fork Road, North Bend, WA 98045.
 The camp can be reached at 425-888-1852 or info@valleycamp.org

 Photos